pentaho/pentaho-kettle/README.txt

 I get compile errors!
 Cannot find symbols and packages that don't exist!

-     When you did that default build from the projects root folder you resolved dependencies into it's lib folder.
+     When you did that default build from the projects root folder you resolved dependencies into its lib folder.
 You need to resolve engine's dependencies and then compile:

          Kettle>cd engine